Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Conclusions

 \section{Conclusions}

-In this paper we put forth a comprehensive empirical investigation, examining the ways in which dimensionality reduction and two-sample testing might be combined to produce a practical pipeline for detecting distribution shift in real-life machine learning systems.
-Our results yielded the surprising insights that the (i) black box shift detection with soft predictions works well across a wide variety of scenarios, even when the underlying assumption of invariant class conditional distributions does not hold; and (ii) that given a suitable low-dimensional representation for shift detection, aggregated univariate tests performed separately on each latent dimension outperform multivariate two-sample tests, even when aggregated conservatively.
-Moreover, we produced the surprising observation that the MNIST dataset, despite ostensibly representing a random split, exhibits a significant (although, perhaps not worrisome) distribution shift.
-Our work suggests several open questions that might offer promising paths for future work:
+In this paper, we put forth a comprehensive empirical investigation, examining the ways in which dimensionality reduction and two-sample testing might be combined to produce a practical pipeline for detecting distribution shift in real-life machine learning systems.
+Our results yielded the surprising insights that (i) black-box shift detection with soft predictions works well across a wide variety of shifts, even when some of its underlying assumptions do not hold; \sr{(ii) that aggregated univariate tests performed separately on each latent dimension offer comparable shift detection performance to multivariate two-sample tests;} and (iii) that harnessing predictions from domain-discriminating classifiers enables characterization of a shift's type and its malignancy. \sr{Moreover, we produced the surprising observation that the MNIST dataset, despite ostensibly representing a random split, exhibits a significant (although not worrisome) distribution shift.}